-If you’re a history buff or just love checking out old places, Battery Russell at Fort Stevens is a must when you’re in the Oregon area.
-While this particular battery is no longer active, it once played an important role in the defense of the Oregon coast during WWII.
+If you’re a history buff or love checking out old places, Battery Russell at Fort Stevens is a must when you’re in the Oregon area.
+While this battery is no longer active, it once played an important role in the defense of the Oregon coast during WWII.
 It also happens to be one of our absolute favourite sites at Fort Stevens!

 Fort Stevens itself was in service for 84 years, from the Civil War through to WWII.
-Battery Russell was constructed between 1903 and 1904 and was deactivated 40 years later in 1944.
+Battery Russell was constructed between 1903 and 1904.
+It was deactivated 40 years later in 1944.
 It was named after Bvt Major General David Russell who died during the Civil War in 1864.

-Battery Russell was an unpopular station and was only manned full-time after the attack on Pearl Harbor in WWII.
-The housing was quickly built and soldiers rotated in and out every few days, leaving it with the unfortunate nickname of Squirrelsville.
+Battery Russell was an unpopular station.
+It was only manned full-time after the attack on Pearl Harbor in WWII.
+The housing was quickly built and soldiers rotated in and out every few days.
+It was given the unfortunate nickname of Squirrelsville.

 An Attack on Fort Stevens

 On June 21, 1942 at 11:30 pm, an enemy Japanese I-25 submarine attacked Fort Stevens.
-It snuck through the mouth of the Columbia River and surfaced about 10 miles offshore and began firing haphazardly towards the fort.
+It snuck through the mouth of the Columbia River and surfaced about 10 miles offshore.
+It began firing haphazardly towards the fort.

 Soldiers manned their stations at Battery Russell but for unknown reasons they held their fire.
 Luckily most of the submarine's fire landed harmlessly and only a few touched down near Battery Russell.
 The attack didn't injure anyone but it did scare locals.
 They set up a citizen’s patrol and strung barbed wire up and down the beach – even through the Wreck of the Peter Iredale.